Article 1 Definitions

 the amount which the Passenger must pay under a transport agreement for the transport and related services to be furnished by NS International.

-1. This chapter applies to the transport agreement concluded with NS International to provide rail transport for Passengers.
-This chapter therefore does not apply to transport agreements concluded by NS International on behalf of another carrier, hence, transport agreements between Passenger and other carriers.
+1. This conditions appy to the transport agreement concluded with NS International to provide rail transport for Passengers.
+These conditions therefore do not apply to transport agreements concluded by NS International on behalf of another carrier, hence, transport agreements between passenger and other carriers.

-2. Transport agreements concluded with NS International pertain solely to transport by trains operated by NS International.
-Transport by other trains are subject to separate transport agreements concluded between Passenger and the carrier operating those other trains, irrespective of whether the Passenger has one or more tickets.
+2. Transport agreements concluded with NS International pertain solely to transport by trains operated by NS International within the Netherlands, with the exception of Eurostar to Belgium/France and Eurostar to London.
+Transport by other trains are subject to separate transport agreements concluded between passenger and the carrier operating those other trains, irrespective of whether the passenger has one or more tickets.

-3. The Fare Terms and Conditions apply in addition to the General Terms and Conditions.
+4. The Fare Terms and Conditions apply in addition to these Special Conditions of Carriage. .

-4. All of NS International’s General Terms and Conditions and Fare Terms and Conditions may be consulted through the Internet at www.nsinternational.nl.
+5. The Special Conditions of Carriage, the GCC-CIV/PRR and Fare Terms may be consulted through the Internet at www.nsinternational.com.
 They are also available upon request at NS International’s sales outlets.
 Finally, at the Passenger’s request, they may be sent by post at no cost.

-5. If a Passenger concludes an agreement through NS International with another railway company for travel within or outside the territory of the Netherlands following travel with NS International, NS International shall act as the Agent for this other railway company.
-The transport agreement shall then be formed between the Passenger and this other railway company.
+6. If a passenger concludes an agreement through NS International with another railway company for travel within or outside the territory of the Netherlands following travel with NS International, NS International shall act as the Agent/Reseller for this other railway company.
+The transport agreement shall then be formed between the passenger and this other railway company.
 The general terms and conditions of transport deployed by such railway company shall apply to this agreement.

-1. Upon receiving the Ticket, the Passenger must make sure that the Ticket is consistent with his instructions.
-Passengers using an OV-Chipkaart must ascertain they have checked in successfully.
+1. In addition to article 6.1.1 GCC-CIV/PRR Passengers using an OV-Chipkaart must ascertain they have checked in successfully.

-2. At the carrier’s request, Passengers must show – by presenting Tickets – they have a right to the transport service which will be provided immediately, is being provided or has just been provided to them, their luggage and, if relevant, children or animals accompanying them.
+2. In addition to article 6.2.2.
+GCC-CIV/PRR and at the carrier’s first request, Passengers must show – by presenting Tickets – they have a right to the transport service which will be provided immediately, is being provided or has just been provided to them, their luggage and, if relevant, children or animals accompanying them.
 In addition, the Passenger shall be obliged to submit, at carrier's request, such document or documents as he is obliged to have in his possession under the then applicable law or regulations in connection with the transport service which he is currently using or is evidently about to use.
 The Passenger must therefore possess a valid Ticket and – if relevant – the document(s) as referred to above, immediately before and during the trip, as well as up to and including the time they leave the station.

 4. During the entire trip, Passengers must supervise children and animals accompanying them and may not place Hand Luggage on or near doors, aisles or seats.

-5. Passengers may only travel in the class indicated on the Ticket or, if they so choose, a lower class, even if there are no seats in the class indicated.
+5. In addition to article 6.2.6.GCC-CIV/PRR Passengers may choose to travel in a lower class.
+Passengers are not entitled to travel in a higher class if there are no seats in the class indicated.

 6. Passengers who have not yet reached the age of 12 years, are obliged to be accompanied by a person aged 18 years or over.